New location: First United Methodist Church Assembly Hall

 If you’re checking out our site and are looking for a troop to join in the Phoenix area, please come visit us.

-Meeting Information: Every Wednesday night during the school year (September through May) at Madison #1 Middle School – 5525 N. 16th Street.
+Meeting Information: Every Wednesday night during the school year (September through May) at the First United Methodist Church Assembly Hall 5510 N Central Ave, Phoenix, AZ 85012.
 Meeting times are from 7:00 until 8:30.
-We do not meet during the month of December or on school breaks.
+We do not meet during the month of December.

 Troop 41 has a long, notable history in the Phoenix area.
 It was formed during the 1930’s and has met continuously at Madison #1 since its inception.
 Thousands of boys have passed through the ranks of scouting in our troop.